sindresorhus/cli-truncate/readme.md

 Default: `'end'`\
 Values: `'start'` `'middle'` `'end'`

-Position to truncate the string.
+The position to truncate the string.

 ##### space